 Difference Between Period Cost vs Product Cost

-Classification of cost into Period and products is generally used for financial accounting purposes.
+Classification of cost into periods and products is generally for financial accounting purposes.
 Both terms are important in the development of an income statement.
 A proper determination of revenues and expenses must be based on a well-defined distinction between Period cost and Product cost.

 Period Cost

-Period cost is the expense as incurred; basically, the period cost is the all cost that is not product costs.
-The cost incurred on the headquarters parts of the operation such as all of the selling expenses, general and administrative costs this will be categorized as a period cost.
+Period cost is the expense incurred; the period cost is all costs, not product costs.
+The cost incurred on the headquarters parts of the operation, such as all of the selling expenses and general and administrative costs, will be categorized as a period cost.

-Period cost is not involved in the manufacturing of assets or transporting the assets to their final destination that’s why the period cost is also called a non-manufacturing cost.
-Period costs are reported on the income statement as expenses in the period in which they were incurred.
+Period cost is not in manufacturing or transporting the assets to their final destination.
+That’s why the period cost is also a non-manufacturing cost.
+Period costs are on the income statement as expenses in the period they were incurred.

-Period costs often known as operating expenses or selling, general and administrative expenses.
-Period cost is time-oriented and it is associated with the passage of time than with transactional events.
-Period cost is important for generating revenues but it does not directly link with units of products.
+Period costs are often known as operating expenses or selling, general and administrative expenses.
+This cost is time-oriented and is more associated with time passage than transactional events.
+Period cost is important for generating revenues, but it does not directly link with units of products.

 Product Cost

-All of the expenses incurred in the factory or manufacturing unit for producing the assets are called as product cost or manufacturing costs.
+All expenses incurred in the factory or manufacturing unit for producing the assets are product or manufacturing costs.

-There are three major categorize of product costs which are as follows:
+There are three major categories of product costs which are as follows:

 - Direct Material cost.